23 Offbeat Things To Do In Nashville You Won’t Believe Exist

 Inside, you’ll also find the Assembly Food Hall, with dozens of local food vendors offering everything from ramen to craft doughnuts.
 Even if you’re not big on shopping, the vibe here is pure Nashville: music drifting through the air, friendly crowds, and enough surprises around every corner to keep things interesting.

-9. Catch a Show at the Grand Ole Opry
+9. The Grand Ole Opry

 The Grand Ole Opry is the longest-running radio broadcast in U.S. history, airing its first show in 1925—and it’s still going strong.